Here's everything you need to know about the PlayStation 5 in Canada - Up News Info

 - Uncharted 4: A Thief’s End

-PlayStation Plus costs $69.99/month in Canada and is required to play games online.
+PlayStation Plus costs $69.99/year in Canada and is required to play games online.

 Accessories